dmlloyd/dmlloyd.github.io/content/posts/2017-10-30-rwlocks-with-just-synch.md

 }
 ```

-The downgrade is <em>atomic</em>, meaning that any updates performed under the write-locked portion will be visible unchanged under the read-locked portion; in other words, there is no observable period of time where neither the read nor write lock is held in transition from the write-locked state to the read-locked state.
+The downgrade is *atomic*, meaning that any updates performed under the write-locked portion will be visible unchanged under the read-locked portion; in other words, there is no observable period of time where neither the read nor write lock is held in transition from the write-locked state to the read-locked state.

-Note that in the success case, the ```releaseWrite()``` does not actually serve a useful purpose: it just triggers a spurious ```notify()```, causing one waiting writer (if there are any) to wake up and immediately sleep again.
+Note that in the success case, the `releaseWrite()` does not actually serve a useful purpose: it just triggers a spurious `notify()`, causing one waiting writer (if there are any) to wake up and immediately sleep again.
 Nevertheless, it cannot be removed, otherwise an exception thrown in the write-locked work section would cause any waiting writers to remain stuck, possibly indefinitely.

 ### Variations